2.1 – What is the stock market?

 We will elaborate on some of these market intermediaries in the next chapter.

 Key takeaways from this chapter

-- The stock market is the place to go to if you want to transact in equities.
+- The stock market is the place to transact in equities.

 - Stock markets exist electronically and can be accessed through a stockbroker.

-- There are many different kinds of market participants operating in the stock markets.
+- There are many different market participants operating in the stock markets.

-- Every entity operating in the market has to be regulated, and they can operate only within the framework as prescribed by the regulator.
+- Every entity operating in the market has to be regulated and can operate only within the framework prescribed by the regulator.

 - SEBI is the regulator of the securities market in India.
 They set the legal framework and regulate all entities interested in operating in the market.

 - Most importantly, you need to remember that SEBI is aware of what you are doing, and they can flag you down if you are up to something fishy in the markets!